SEO for Functional Medicine Doctors: The Cost of Attracting the Wrong Patients

 Ranking on Google does not automatically create growth.
 When a clinic appears for broad health searches, it starts attracting people looking for quick relief instead of long-term care.
 This is the same positioning problem behind functional medicine clinics losing ideal patients through Google.

-Visibility without filtering creates operational pressure.
+Visibility without filtering creates operational pressure. seo for functional medicine doctors.

 Traffic Does Not Equal Patients